KHIH

 KHIH (99.9 FM) is an American terrestrial radio station based in Liberty, Texas.
 It serves part of the Golden Triangle and is owned by Hope Media Group (formerly KSBJ Educational Foundation).
-The station is part of a pentacast with 4 other owned and operated Contemporary Christian facilities branded as "89.3 KSBJ", which relays the primary KSBJ in Humble, Texas.
+The station is part of a pentacast with 4 other owned and operated Christian adult contemporary facilities branded as "89.3 KSBJ", which relays the primary KSBJ in Humble, Texas.

-Previous to the acquisition by KSBJ, KHIH operated as KSHN (branded as "Shine All 9"), featuring a full service format, programmed with Adult Contemporary, Classic Country, and Oldies music.
+Previous to the acquisition by KSBJ, KHIH operated as KSHN (branded as "Shine All 9"), featuring a full service format, programmed with adult contemporary, classic country, and oldies music.
 KSHN, and its AM predecessor 1050 KPXE, superserved the Liberty-Dayton area for over 50 years, having been continuously owned by Bill Buchanan since 1977.

 KSHN was famously known for airing high school sports programming for both Liberty and Dayton High School Varsity athletics, and when both towns had varsity games scheduled simultaneously, KSHN split the audio of the station, running the Liberty game on the left audio channel, while the Dayton game was run on the right channel.
 KSHN was the only station in the area that split their audio in this manner.